pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 #### Try it out

 1. Open the Sync menu on the Admin UI [http://localhost:4985/_admin/db/todo/sync](http://localhost:4985/_admin/db/todo/sync).
-2. Copy the changes above in the Sync Function text area.
+2. Copy the changes above in the Sync Function text area to replace the `/* Validation */` block.
 3. Click the **Deploy To Server** button.
-It will restart Sync Gateway with the updated sync function.
+It will update Sync Gateway with the new config but it doesn't persist the changes to the filesystem.

 > **Challenge:** Persist documents using curl until it gets persisted and Sync Gateway returns a **201 Created** status code.